openhpc/cloudwg/tutorials/pearc20/getting-started.md

 For the purposes of this tutorial, the EventEngine account will function similarly to a standard newly-created AWS account; you can follow the instructions below to get started.
 Key differences to note:

 * EventEngine accounts are temporary, but free - you will not need to enter any payment information.
+* Within an EventEngine account, you will *not* neet to create an IAM user; your login user will already have the required permissions.
 * Instead of creating your own keypair, you can use the pre-created key whose contents were shown on the EventEngine dashboard (you can still create/upload your own keypair if you prefer).

-* Within an EventEngine account, you will *not* neet to create an IAM user; your login user will already have the required permissions.
+You can either follow the instructions below to create a Cloud9 environment to work from, or use the API keys from the dashboard with your own locally-installed version of the AWS CLI.

 ### Personal AWS cluster from scratch